-Potential biological removal level (PBR) is the product of the minimum population size, one half the maximum net productivity rate, and a recovery factor (MMPA Sec.
+Potential biological removal level (PBR) is the product of the minimum population size, one half the maximum net productivity rate and a recovery factor (MMPA Sec.
 3.16 U.S.C.
 1362; Wade and Angliss 1997).
-The minimum population size for the Cuvier's beaked whale is 65 (CV=0.47).
+The minimum population size for the Cuvier's beaked whale is 39.
 The maximum productivity rate is 0.04, the default value for cetaceans.
-The recovery factor for this stock is 0.5, the default value for species of unknown status.
-PBR for the northern Gulf of Mexico Cuvier's beaked whale is 0.7.
+The recovery factor for this stock is 0.5 because the stock is of unknown status.
+PBR for the northern Gulf of Mexico Cuvier's beaked whale is 0.4.